 15.2.
 Comparability - over time

-Since 2005, comparability over time is ensured by a common data source (EU-SILC).
-Due to transition between end-ECHP (European Community Household Panel) and the start of the EU-SILC, there are further disruptions in series between 2001 and 2005.
+Since 2005, comparability over time has been ensured by a common data source, EU-SILC.
+Due to the transition between the end of the European Community Household Panel (ECHP) and the start of the EU-SILC, there were disruptions in series between 2001 and 2005.

-Starting from 2020 and mostly from 2021, many countries were impacted partly or fully by breaks in time series (Belgium, Germany, Denmark, Ireland, France, Croatia, Lithuania, Luxembourg, Malta, Poland, Portugal, Slovenia, Finland, Sweden, Switzerland and Norway) (Please see concept 19).
+Starting from 2020, and in particular from 2021, many countries were impacted partly or fully by breaks in time series (Belgium, Germany, Denmark, Ireland, France, Croatia, Lithuania, Luxembourg, Hungary, Malta, Poland, Portugal, Slovenia, Finland, Sweden, Switzerland and Norway) (Please see Concept 19).

-In 2021, a new legislation on the implementation of EU-SILC came into force; revising and improving the survey (see section 3.4).
+In 2021, new legislation on implementing EU-SILC came into force, revising and improving the survey (see Section 3.4).
 The new legislation provided for multiple changes to EU-SILC data collection, in particular:

-data collection in three frequencies: nucleus, three-year module and six-year module, and the recommendation to extend the longitudinal panel.
+data collection with three frequencies: nucleus, three-year module and six-year module, and the recommendation to extend the longitudinal panel.

-The IESS implementation, the COVID-19, the changes to the sample, method of interview, number of rotations used, etc., influenced specific variables, indicators, or the national SILC.
-For some of the countries the impact was not related to COVID-19 or implementation of IESS, so the break in series occurred before 2020.
+Specific variables, indicators or the national SILC were influenced by several factors, including the: implementation of the IESS Regulation, COVID-19, changes to the sample, the interview method, the number of rotations used, etc. For some countries, the impact was not related to COVID-19 or implementing IESS, meaning the break in series occurred before 2020.

 For detailed information about significant changes and breaks in time series, as well as other changes considered relevant, please see the overview of breaks in series on the Eurostat website.